 Read the story, enjoy the photos, and see why a one-of-a-kind piece of this jewelry would be the most treasured item in your jewelry box.

-Randy is a service disabled USMC Combat Veteran who owns and operates United Casting Company and its Wounded Warrior Jeweler Apprenticeship program.
+Randy is a decorated, service-disabled USMC Combat Veteran who owns and operates United Casting Company and its Wounded Warrior Jeweler Apprenticeship program.

-Randy, is a decorated combat Veteran who served on active duty from 1968 –1972, leads the business on a daily basis and provides the instruction and direction for the apprenticeship program.
+Randy served on active duty from 1968 –1972 and leads the business on a daily basis, providing instruction and direction for the apprenticeship program.
 He’s a master jeweler and brings over 35 years of custom fine jewelry experience to assist in all steps from design to presentation.

 Randy is lifetime member of "The Walking Dead" and the Marine Corps League and actively reaches out to Veterans of all services.